 The wind blows and the skin of the tail section lightly slaps the frame as the tattered remains of an American flag flutters.
 It is silent sacred ground.

-I’d heard whispers in the spring of the Oregon airplane wrecks, a B-24 in the Steens mountains, a downed P-38 Lightning outside of Christmas Valley that went down in a gunnery target practice in 1945 and an A6 Intruder that went down in 1973.
+I’d heard whispers of several plane wrecks in Oregon, a B-24 in the Steens mountains, a downed P-38 Lightning outside of Christmas Valley that went down in a gunnery target practice in 1945 and an A-6 Intruder that went down in 1973.

 I got a chance to go after the B-24 this last fall and found out after 4x4 crawling up most of the way to the site that about 6 months previous (2013) the government had come in and removed the wreck AND the memorial that the families had installed.
 (That, was a hot topic.)
 So, you can scratch that one off your list.

 Now, about those Oregon airplane wrecks in Christmas Valley.
 These are two fairly well known Oregon airplane wreck sites, just hard to get to.

 A friend had stumbled the P-38 and A-6 wrecks somewhere around 17 years ago while hiking with another friend……They found the dog tags of the pilot, Max Clark, in the wreckage and sent them back to the government….but he didn’t know really where it was, except it was “one hellova hike up there.”

 As many of you know, I've made several attempts to these Oregon airplane wrecks in Christmas Valley, which with several maps from the BLM and their blessing, you would think it would be fairly easy right?
 No!
 There are many, MANY misleading roads out there.

 The first trip out with my husband, Dad and Mom ended in some tire changing and an impromptu photo shoot of the sunset at Fort Rock when we ran out of spare tires and couldn't risk the stranding.